 North Carolina Botanical Garden – Chapel Hill

-Members of the Botanical Garden Foundation receive a 10 percent discount on the Garden’s classes, gifts, books, and plant sales, a $6 credit at the daily plant sale, eight free packets of native plant seeds each spring, invitations to special Garden-sponsored events, and their magazine, Conservation Gardener, twice each year.
+Members of the Botanical Garden Foundation receive a 10 percent discount on the Garden’s classes, gifts, books, and plant sales.
+They also receive a $6 credit at the daily plant sale, eight free packets of native plant seeds each spring, invitations to special Garden-sponsored events, and their magazine, Conservation Gardener.
 Members also have the satisfaction of supporting a garden committed to conservation. ncbg.unc.edu.

 JC Raulston Arboretum – Raleigh

-The Friends of the Arboretum (FOA) receive many benefits, including free plants at the annual plant distribution on the first Saturday in October, and free admission to FOA lectures and Plantsmen’s tours.
+The Friends of the Arboretum (FOA) receive many benefits, including free plants at the annual plant distribution on the first Saturday in October.
+They also receive free admission to FOA lectures and Plantsmen’s tours.
 Members receive 10 percent off all plant purchases at the members-only preview plant sale in spring and free admission to the Raulston Blooms! spring festival.
 Members receive discounts from nearby restaurant Neomonde and at many local garden centers and nurseries. jcra.ncsu.edu.

 Cape Fear Botanical Garden – Fayetteville

 Unlimited free admission for 12 months for each member cardholder is a key member benefit (some special events require a separate ticket purchase.)
 Members also receive a 10 percent discount at the Garden Gift Shop and on facility rental.
-Preferred ticket prices are given to members for special events including Holiday Lights, summer camps, adult and children workshops, fitness classes, and more.
-Invitations to member-only events, quarterly coupons and special shopping events at the Gift Shop round out the membership offerings. capefearbg.org.
+Preferred ticket prices are given to members for special events including Holiday Lights, summer camps, workshops, fitness classes, and more.
+Invitations to member-only events, quarterly coupons, and special shopping events at the Gift Shop round out the membership offerings. capefearbg.org.

 Sarah P. Duke Gardens – Durham

-Members receive a 20 percent discount on most education programs, 10 percent off all purchases at the Gardens’ plant sales and access to preview sales, free admission to select programs and member events, and a 10 percent discount at the Terrace Shop.
+Members receive a 20 percent discount on most education programs and 10 percent off all purchases at the Gardens’ plant sales and access to preview sales.
+They also receive free admission to select programs and member events, and a 10 percent discount at the Terrace Shop.
 Higher-level members receive additional benefits.
 Members have the satisfaction of enabling Duke Gardens to offer free garden admission for all, as well as many free drop-in discovery programs. gardens.duke.edu.